MinaProtocol/mina/frontend/wallet/README.md

    see that they're just small text files, then git lfs may not have been set up before you pulled the code.
 Make sure you ran `git lfs install` and then run `git lfs pull` to download files.

+### Repackaging coda.exe

+1. cd to root of repo
+2. `make build`
+3. `make macos-portable`
+4. Upload `_build/coda-daemon-macos.zip` to our wallet s3 bucket
+5. cd to frontend/wallet
+6. `yarn pull-macos-binary` to grab it